 - a.
 Retain and incorporate the building into the redevelopment scheme, most notably the east-facing façade to Fitzalan Road; and - b.
-Incorporate building and boundary materials and architectural features used in the original brewery complex.
+Comprise building and boundary materials and architectural features used in the original brewery complex, most notably red/orange brick, weathered timber cladding, vertical boarded doors, timber-framed windows, slate roofing and louvered openings.

 5.23 This policy acknowledges the local heritage value of the former Swallow Brewery building on Fitzalan Road and, in tandem with the site allocation Policy AR3, establishes the key criteria for the successful redevelopment of the site to reflect that value (see Plan E).
 As such, the policy operates alongside Local Plan Policy HER DM2 by identifying two specific requirements in terms of the desirability for retaining the asset as part of a redevelopment proposal and of the design of the new buildings.
-The policy acknowledges that viability issues may have a bearing on the ability or otherwise for the former brewery building to be incorporated within emerging redevelopment proposals.
-As such the policy makes a cross reference to the relevant policy in the adopted Local Plan which addresses potential circumstances of this type.